zv3zdochka/reachable-sets-2d-pyomo-grid-torch/README.md

 - **`thinning.py`**

   - `thin_grid(points, h)`
-    NumPy implementation of grid-based thinning: at most one point per grid cell of size \(h\).
+    NumPy implementation of grid-based thinning: at most one point per grid cell of size $h$.
   - `thin_poisson(points, r)`
-    Simple Poisson disk-like thinning: greedy selection of points at distance at least \(r\) from each other.
+    Simple Poisson disk-like thinning: greedy selection of points at distance at least $r$ from each other.

 - **`backend_numpy.py`**